phetsims/mean-share-and-balance/doc/implementation-notes.md

 This sim uses multiple model-view transform to map model coordinates (0, 1) to view coordinates.

-In the Level Out Screen, a transform is applied to both the notepad and table water cups and their water levels.
-The bottom of the cups is mapped to
-0, and the top of the cups is mapped to 1.
+In the "Level Out" screen, a transform is applied to both the notepad and table water cups and their water levels.
+The bottom of the cups is mapped to 0, and the top of the cups is mapped to 1.
 Any number in between is viewed as a percentage of water filled.

-In the Distribute and Fair Share Screens a transform is used to map the bottom of the plate and the center of the play area.
+In the "Distribute" and "Fair Share" screens a transform is used to map the bottom of the plate and the center of the play area.
 This allows us to stack snacks with greater ease in both screens.
-Additionally, in the Distribute Screen a transform is created for the prediction tool that maps 0 to the plate, and 10 to the top of the possible candy bar stack.
+Additionally, in the "Distribute" screen a transform is created for the prediction tool that maps 0 to the plate, and 10 to the top of the possible candy bar stack.

-In Balance Point a transform is created to map the soccer ball model values in meters (horizontally) to view coordinates.
+In "Balance Point" a transform is created to map the soccer ball model values in meters (horizontally) to view coordinates.
 This allows us to ensure that soccer balls in the field representation and data points in the notepad representation are in the same location horizontally.
 Along the vertical axis the transform converts the number of data points to view coordinates.
 This vertical transform is different between the notepad and the field representations since the diameter (in view coordinates) of a data point is different in each.

 #### Memory Management